mpbarbosa/sampa_graphics_terminal/docs/ai-integration-feasibility.md

    treatment as any "send content to an external service" action — a **confirmation**, because sending publishes.
 2. **The API key is a secret.** Never in the repo, never in `config.toml`.
-Read it from the environment (`ANTHROPIC_API_KEY`) or a user-pointed path; the app never stores or prompts for it in plaintext.
+Read it from the environment (`ANTHROPIC_API_KEY`); the app never stores or prompts for it in plaintext.
    (Handling credentials in-app is exactly the class of action Sampa should push back to the user.)
 3. **Terminal content is sensitive.** The description — and any context you attach (recent output, cwd, shell) — can contain tokens, keys, PII, hostnames.
 Default to sending the **least** possible: the user's typed request only.
 Attaching scrollback/output should be